 Hot Crop settles into narratives embedded in our identities and plays with the intertwined constructs of language, utility, and legibility.
 Hot Crop intimately targets the tenderness of my own identities; it combines ancient storytelling, personal narrative, and abstraction, hybridizing and toying with them through the specificity of materials like fans, heat bulbs, handmade ceramics, a phone, and a tongue.

-Rex Delafkaran is an interdisciplinary artist and dancer from California, and holds a degree in Ceramics and Performance Art from the San Francisco Art Institute.
-Using movement and objects she explores ideas of failure, intimacy and language as they relate to bodies and hybrid identities.
-Delafkaran has exhibited and staged performances at the Smithsonian Hirshhorn Museum (Washington, DC), Panoply Performance Lab (Brooklyn, NY), Southern Exposure Gallery (San Francisco, CA), and the Textile Museum (Washington, DC) among others.
-Delafkaran was an Exhibition Director in Washington for 3 years, and co-founded an artist-run storefront project called “but, also” at the start of 2021 that sells artist made products and hosts exhibitions.
-She makes her work at STABLE Arts studio, curates independently, and exhibits and performs nationally and internationally.
+Rex Delafkaran is an interdisciplinary artist and dancer from California, based in Washington, D.C.
+Delafkaran holds a degree in Ceramics and Performance Art from the San Francisco Art Institute.
+Using movement and objects she explores ideas of failure and hybridity among bodies, objects, identities and language.
+Delafkaran has exhibited and staged performances at the Smithsonian Hirshhorn Museum (Washington, DC), Panoply Performance Lab (Brooklyn, NY), Platform Art Fair (Athens, GR), Southern Exposure Gallery (San Francisco, CA), and the Textile Museum (Washington, DC) among others.
+She is the Co-founder of but, also an artist run space that sells artist made products, produces exhibitions with a mission of modeling transparent work structures, and empowering artists to self sustain and experiment.
+Delafkaran makes her work at STABLE Arts studio and exhibits and performs nationally and internationally.

 The foundation of my practice is rooted in methods and acts of translation to discover hybrid forms and functions, abstract languages, and explore narratives of Iranian, American and queer identities, real and invented.
 Through frameworks of hybridity my work translates ideas physically through live performance, multimedia documentation, ceramic, sculpture, and dance while reconsidering the literal and cultural functions of objects and bodies.